Cube-OS/cubeOS/docs/mission-dev/index.rst

-Kubos Mission Development
+CubeOS Mission Development
 =========================

-This section of the documentation walks through the necessary steps to get a satellite running KubOS from project initiation to flight ready.
+This section of the documentation walks through the necessary steps to get a satellite running CubeOS from project initiation to flight ready.
-This *only* covers the software development and preparation of the system as it pertains to KubOS, and does not cover hardware testing, power/thermal design and profiling, or any other mission development aspects that aren't software.
+This *only* covers the software development and preparation of the system as it pertains to CubeOS, and does not cover hardware testing, power/thermal design and profiling, or any other mission development aspects that aren't software.
 The following steps don't have to be done precisely in this order, but this is generally expected to be the optimal order.

 1. Hardware Integrations
 ------------------------

-Although there is already quite a bit of :doc:`supported hardware <../index>` in KubOS, your mission might have some hardware that is not yet supported, or unique to your mission (such as a payload).
+Although there is already quite a bit of :doc:`supported hardware <../index>` in CubeOS, your mission might have some hardware that is not yet supported, or unique to your mission (such as a payload).
 :doc:`Hardware services <../ecosystem/services/hardware-services>` must be developed for any hardware that is not already supported.

 Radio Integrations